Red rail: Taxonomy

 The red rail was first mentioned as "Indian river woodcocks" by the Dutch ships' pilot Heyndrick Dircksz Jolinck in 1598.
 By the 19th century, the bird was known only from a few contemporary descriptions referring to red "hens" and names otherwise used for grouse or partridges in Europe, as well as the sketches of the Dutch merchant Pieter van den Broecke and the English traveller Sir Thomas Herbert from 1646 and 1634.
 While they differed in some details, they were thought to depict a single species by the English naturalist Hugh Edwin Strickland in 1848.
-The Belgian scientist Edmond de Sélys Longchamps coined the scientific name Apterornis bonasia based on the old accounts mentioned by Strickland.
+The same year, the Belgian scientist Edmond de Sélys Longchamps coined the scientific name Apterornis bonasia based on the old accounts mentioned by Strickland.
 He also included two other Mascarene birds, at the time only known from contemporary accounts, in the genus Apterornis: the Réunion ibis (now Threskiornis solitarius); and the Réunion swamphen (now Porphyrio caerulescens).
 He thought them related to the dodo and Rodrigues solitaire, due to their shared rudimentary wings, tail, and the disposition of their digits.

+The name Apterornis had already been used for a different extinct bird genus from New Zealand (originally spelled Aptornis, the adzebills) by the British biologist Richard Owen earlier in 1848.
+The meaning of bonasia is unclear.
+Some early accounts refer to red rails by the vernacular names for the hazel grouse, Tetrastes bonasia, so the name evidently originates there.
+The name itself perhaps refers to bonasus, meaning "bull" in Latin, or bonum and assum, meaning "good roast".
+The allusion to bulls may be due the bird being said to have had a similar attraction to the waving of red cloth.
+It has also been suggested to be a Latin form of the French word bonasse, meaning simple-minded or good-natured.